This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

-Imagine combining the spicy zing of your favorite Tobasco sauce with the complex flavors and live-culture, probiotic goodness of a lactic acid ferment, and you get this amazing homemade hot sauce – one that we make at the end of summer and enjoy all winter long.
+Imagine combining the spicy zing of your favorite Tobasco sauce with the complex flavors and live-culture, probiotic goodness of a lactic acid ferment.
+You get this amazing homemade hot sauce that we make at the end of summer and enjoy it all winter long!

 How to Make Homemade Hot Sauce

-These are Long Thin Cayenne Peppers mixed with a few yellow hot peppers, but you could also use green chiles like seranos or jalapenos for a green hot sauce.
+These are long thin cayenne peppers mixed with a few yellow hot peppers, but you could also use green chiles like serranos or jalapenos for a green homemade hot sauce.

-Cut off the stems and chop into a couple of pieces, and loosely pack into a mason jar.
+Step 2: Cut off the stems and chop the peppers into a couple of pieces, and loosely pack them into a mason jar.
+You may wish to de-seed some of the peppers to reduce the heat and potential bitterness.

-Mix a 5% brine (3 TBSP salt per quart water) in another container.
+Step 3: Mix a 5% brine (3 TBSP salt per quart of water) in another container.

-Pour this over the chiles and cover with a cloth or a lid that is left slightly a jar.
+Pour the brine over the chiles and cover with a cloth or a lid that is left slightly open so the pressure can release during the fermentation process.

 The technique is exactly like making naturally fermented pickles.